LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/index.md

 ## Credits

-A saying from the original developer: «whenever in doubt, anguish or uncertainty, look at the code of Jerboa for Lemmy».
-It is without any doubt that this project has a gratitude debt towards [Jerboa](https://github.com/dessalines/jerboa), mainly in two crucial aspects of the app:
+A saying from the original developer: «Whenever in doubt, anguish or uncertainty, look at the code of Jerboa for Lemmy».
+It is without any doubt that this project has a gratitude debt towards [Jerboa](https://github.com/dessalines/jerboa), mainly in two crucial aspects of the app such as comment processing to reconstruct the tree with missing nodes, where the memoized algorithm is inspired by Jerboa's.

-- markdown processing and rendering, where `MarkwonProvider` and its implementation are inspired by Jerboa for Lemmy;
-- comment processing to reconstruct the tree with missing nodes, where the memoized algorithm is, too, inspired by Jerboa's.

 The UI is inspired (in principle, rather than in actual implementation) on the great [Thunder](https://github.com/thunder-app/thunder) app.